ShadowOfTheDark669/simple-ctwm-retro-blue/README.md

 ### Tuning the RICE:
 #### .ctwmrc
 1. Paths of folders and files need to be adjusted according to your setup.
 2. Device specific commands like `nmcli`, `pactl` and similar need to be adjusted for your device.
-Ex: Use `nmcli device --help` and `nmcli device wifi --help` and `man pactl`.
+Ex: Use `nmcli device --help` and `nmcli device wifi --help`.
 3. Icon Manager geometry maybe adjusted for other resolutions, see: https://www.x.org/archive/X11R6.8.1/doc/X.7.html#toc6 and https://www.ctwm.org/manpage.html#_variables .
 4. Icon Region maybe also adjusted for other resolutions, see: https://www.x.org/archive/X11R6.8.1/doc/X.7.html#toc6 and https://www.ctwm.org/manpage.html#_variables .

    Hint: The icon region is a region on the screen of desired size placed in the top or bottom or corner depending on the offsets described in the link(s) above.
-         This region is then further divided into regions of size `x by y` as described in the CTWM manpage above and the icons placed inside these regions.
+         This region is then further divided into regions of size `x by y` as described in the CTWM manpage above and the icons are placed inside these regions.

 6. For details on `Icons` , see https://www.ctwm.org/manpage.html#_variables.

-   Hint: Icons of some applications maybe off or too big/small, their transparent icons maybe obtained and resized using suitable software like GIMP.
+   Hint: Icons of some applications maybe off or too big/small, their transparent icons maybe obtained, resized and exported in `.xpm` format using suitable software like GIMP.

 7. For knowing the keyboard/mouse button names to be used for bindings, use the `xev` utility.
 Open `xev` through terminal and hover the mouse over its window.
    The keypresses pressed afterwards while the `xev` window has focus will be captured and their name be displayed in the terminal output.